 35.3.12.4 Traffic indication

-An AP affiliated with an AP MLD where the AP is not a member of a multiple BSSID set shall indicate pending buffered traffic for a non-AP MLD associated with that AP MLD using the partial virtual bitmap of the TIM element as described in 9.4.2.5 (TIM element) and by following the rules described in this subclause.
+An AP affiliated with an AP MLD where the AP is not a member of a multiple BSSID set shall indicate (#19867)the status of buffered, individually addressed MSDUs/MMPDUs for a non-AP MLD associated with that AP MLD using the partial virtual bitmap of the TIM element as described in 9.4.2.5 (TIM element) and by following the rules described in this subclause.

-An AP affiliated with an AP MLD where the AP corresponds to a transmitted BSSID in a multiple BSSID set shall indicate pending buffered traffic for a non-AP MLD associated with any AP MLD that has an affiliated AP in the same multiple BSSID set as the AP using the partial virtual bitmap of the TIM element as described in 9.4.2.5 (TIM element), 11.1.3.8.5 (Traffic advertisement in a multiple BSSID set), and by following the rules described in this subclause.
+An AP affiliated with an AP MLD where the AP corresponds to a transmitted BSSID in a multiple BSSID set shall indicate (#19867)the status of buffered, individually addressed MSDUs/MMPDUs for a non-AP MLD associated with any AP MLD that has an affiliated AP in the same multiple BSSID set as the AP using the partial virtual bitmap of the TIM element as described in 9.4.2.5 (TIM element), 11.1.3.8.5 (Traffic advertisement in a multiple BSSID set), and by following the rules described in this subclause.

 TGbe Editor to make the following changes in Subclause 35.3.12.4 (Traffic indication) in TGbe D4.0 by combining the two paragraphs in P542L25 and P544L22: (#19784)

 (Paragraph starting from P542L25)

-An AP affiliated with an AP MLD shall include the Multi-Link Traffic Indication element (see 9.4.2.315 (Multi-Link Traffic Indication element)) in a Beacon frame it transmits if all the following conditions are met:
+An AP MLD shall set dot11MultiLinkTrafficIndicationActivated to true and an AP affiliated with an AP MLD shall include the Multi-Link Traffic Indication element (see 9.4.2.315 (Multi-Link Traffic Indication element)) in a Beacon frame it transmits if any of the following conditions is met:

-— At least one of the associated non-AP MLDs has successfully negotiated a TTLM (see 35.3.7.2.3 (Negotiation of TTLM)) with the AP MLD for DL or bidirectional traffic and not all TIDs are

-mapped to all enabled links
+— At least one associated non-AP MLD does not have all TIDs mapped to all the enabled links and the

-— The AP MLD has buffered BU(s) with TID(s) that are not mapped to all the enabled links for the
+AP MLD has buffered BU(s) with TID(s) that are not mapped to all enabled links for that non-AP MLD.

-non-AP MLD(s).
+— The AP MLD intends to provide link recommendations in a Beacon frame to retrieve individually

+addressed buffered BUs to at least one associated non-AP MLD that has all TIDs mapped to all the enabled links and the AP MLD has buffered BU(s) for that non-AP MLD.

+Otherwise, the AP MLD shall set dot11MultiLinkTrafficIndicationActivated to false and an AP affiliated with the AP MLD shall not include the Multi-Link Traffic Indication element in a Beacon frame.

 …